 Hungary is also one of the best countries with affordable costs of living.
 With its open arms for international students and foreigners alike, there is no doubt why Hungary is becoming a famous country and a home away from home.

-What it takes to Study in Hungary
+What it Takes to Study in Hungary

-To study in Hungary in English-taught programmes, you will need to present TOEFL or IELTS language test scores.
+To study in Hungary in English-taught programs, you will need to present TOEFL or IELTS language test scores.
 Even at that, you might be required to take an exam at the school to prove your English ability.

 Recommended: 25 Things You Did Not Know About Studying In Hungary